theochem/horton/doc/dev_get_coding.rst

     toony@poony ~/.../horton:master> nosetests -v

 There are some cases where the first two commands are not needed.
-You will figure out eventually.
+You will figure out.

 Writing documentation
 =====================

 All the documentation is located in the ``doc`` directory.
-We use the `Sphinx <http://sphinx.pocoo.org/>`_ formatting engine to compile the `documentation source code` into fancy formatted HTML or PDF.
-Sphinx can be found here: http://todo
+We use the `Sphinx
+<http://sphinx.pocoo.org/>`_ formatting engine to compile the `documentation
+source code` into fancy formatted HTML or PDF.

 The source files have the extension ``.rst``, and are written in the `ReStructuredText <http://docutils.sourceforge.net/rst.html>`_ (RST) format.